syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 }
 ```

-## Pull Scratch Org
+## Pull scratch organization

-To retrieve the changes made in the scratch org and sync them with your local Salesforce project, use the following command.
+To retrieve the changes made in the scratch organization and sync them with your local Salesforce project, use the following command.

 ```
 sfdx project:retrieve:start -o <scratch org use name>
 ```

-Replace <scratch org username> with the username of your scratch org.
+Replace <scratch org username> with the username of your scratch organization.

 ![Salesforce Pull Scratch](../images/Salesforce-pull-scratch.png)

-## Push Scratch Org
+## Push scratch organization

-To push the changes made in your local Salesforce project to the scratch org, use the following command.
+To push the changes made in your local Salesforce project to the scratch organization, use the following command.

 ```
 sfdx project:deploy:start -o <scratch org use name>
 ```

-Replace <scratch org username> with the username of your scratch org.
+Replace <scratch org username> with the username of your scratch organization.

 ![Salesforce Push Scratch](../images/Salesforce-push-scratch.png)

-## Creating Lightning Page
+## Creating lightning page

 To display the EJ2 Scheduler on a Lightning page, follow these steps.

-1. In your scratch org, search for Lightning App Builder in the quick find setup, select Lightning App Builder and click New.
+1. In your scratch organization, search for Lightning App Builder in the quick find setup, select Lightning App Builder and click New.

 ![Search Scheduler page](../images/Salesforce-create-lightning-page.png)